Last reviewed September 2021

 Large livestock feedlots, also known as concentrated animal feeding operations (CAFO), have been controversial in Minnesota as in other states.
 Environmental concerns include air pollution, ground water contamination, surface water contamination, and the long-term reliability of waste containment facilities.
 The social and economic impacts of these large operations on rural communities have been questioned as well.

 During the 1998 session of the Minnesota Legislature the feedlot issue sparked heated debate.
 The House passed a moratorium on new construction or expansion of feedlots at the level of 750 animal units.
 The Senate and the Governor did not support a moratorium.
 The final language, passed as part of the Environment, Natural Resources, and Agriculture spending bill did not include a moratorium (Laws of Minnesota 1998, chapter 401).
 Several provisions of this law affected feedlots.
-One such change was that counties are allowed to adopt feedlot ordinances calling for standards more stringent than Minnesota Pollution Control Agency rules.
+One such change was that counties were allowed to adopt feedlot ordinances calling for standards more stringent than Minnesota Pollution Control Agency rules.
 The Minnesota Pollution Control Agency (MPCA) regulates animal feedlots in Minnesota, according to Minnesota Rules, chapter 7020.

 Recognizing the need for further study of animal agriculture, the Legislature appropriated $1.2 million to the Office of Strategic and Long-Range Planning for the first year of a three-year study of the effects of the livestock industry on the state's economy and environment (Laws of Minnesota 1998, chapter 366, section 86).
 Staff at the Environmental Quality Board produced a Generic Environmental Impact Statement on Animal Agriculture, advised by a citizen committee.
 Detailed information about Minnesota's 1998 legislation is outlined in a House Research Department Information Brief, 1998 Law Changes Affecting Minnesota Animal Feedlots.